Renormalized oscillation theory for linear Hamiltonian systems on [0,1] via the Maslov index

 \section{The Maslov Index on $\mathbb{C}^{2n}$}

-In this section, we verify that the framework developed in \cite{HLS1} for computing the Maslov index for Lagrangian pairs in $\mathbb{R}^{2n}$ extends to the case of Lagrangian pairs in $\mathbb{C}^{2n}$.
+In this section, we verify that the framework developed in \cite{HLS2017} for computing the Maslov index for Lagrangian pairs in $\mathbb{R}^{2n}$ extends to the case of Lagrangian pairs in $\mathbb{C}^{2n}$.
 A similar framework has been developed in \cite{S-B12}, and in particular, some of the results in this section correspond with results in Section 2 of that reference.
 We include details here (1) for completeness; and (2) because we need some additional information that is not developed in \cite{S-B12}.
-We also note that the Maslov index has been developed in the more general setting of symplectic Banach spaces in \cite{B-BZ2018}.

 As a starting point, we note the following direct relation between Lagrangian subspaces on $\mathbb{C}^{2n}$ and their associated frames.

 \begin{proposition} A $2n \times n$ matrix $\mathbf{X} = {X \choose Y}$ is a frame for a Lagrangian subspace of $\mathbb{C}^{2n}$ if and only if the columns of $\mathbf{X}$ are linearly independent, and additionally